Promoting the magistracy and engaging the community in the role of the magistracy and the criminal and civil justice

 As far as possible presentations are tailored to suit requests, whether it is an informal talk or a more participative sentencing exercise such as acting out a mock trial.

 Presentations are fun, exciting, thought-provoking, challenging and satisfying as we endeavor to demystify the legal system and educate and interest the wider community in their work of their local court.
-Last year, we delivered presentations to over 80,000 people.
+In 2019, we delivered presentations to over 80,000 people.

 ‘It was really interesting to find out about what magistrates do.’